-On October 29, 2013, the Adrienne Arsht Latin America Center and Freedom House hosted a conversation with three Venezuelan human rights activists on the state of democracy and freedom in Venezuela.
+Please join the Atlantic Council's Adrienne Arsht Latin America Center and Freedom House on Tuesday, October 29, 2013 from 8:30 to 10:00am (Registration at 8:15 am) for a conversation with three Venezuelan human rights activists on the situation in Venezuela and the impact on human rights and democracy.

-Six months after a highly contentious presidential election, Venezuela’s political, economic, and social future is more uncertain than ever.
+Six months after a highly contentious presidential election, Venezuela's political, economic and social future is more uncertain than ever.
 President Nicolás Maduro recently asked for the power to rule by decree to further limit the few remaining checks on executive power.
-The resulting proposal, an “Enabling Law,” is aimed at fighting corruption, but if approved would give Maduro a wide range of new powers to go after his critics, including political parties.
+The draft enabling law is aimed at fighting corruption, but would give Maduro a wide range of new powers to go after his critics, including political parties.
 At the same time, inflation reached 49 percent in September, and scarcity of basic products and speculation on the timing for a potential devaluation continue to afflict average Venezuelans.
-Blaming the United States for the country’s economic crisis, Maduro recently expelled three American diplomats.
-This move was followed by the creation of a commission in the National Assembly to investigate human rights organizations funded from abroad.
+Blaming the United States for the country’s economic crisis, Maduro recently expelled three American diplomats—a move that was followed by the creation of a commission in the National Assembly to investigate human rights organizations funded from abroad.

 With municipal elections in December, further uncertainty exists in this increasingly volatile environment.

 This program will be conducted in Spanish with simultaneous translation provided.

 Pre-registration is required.
 Please register below.

 Please use the West Tower elevators when you arrive.

 If you have any questions, please contact us.